-As we plan to reopen our site, we recognize that each of us plays a critical role in creating a safe and healthy environment.
+As we plan to reopen our site in the coming months, we recognize that each of us plays a critical role in creating a safe and healthy environment.
 We are thoughtfully preparing for our reopening and have created the following guidelines and practices based on recommendations by the CDC, local, and state governments that will help to ensure the health and safety of visitors and staff.

 The new Suzanne Deal Booth Welcome House and the Chapel are currently closed due to COVID-19.
-As we prepare for reopening in late summer, please note the following health and safety practices that will be required of visitors:
+As we prepare for reopening in the coming months, please note the following health and safety practices that will be required of visitors:

 If there are any questions or concerns around visiting within these guidelines, please contact firstname.lastname@example.org

-The Chapel is scheduled to reopen in late summer at a limited capacity.
+Once it is safe to do so, the Chapel will reopen to the public at a limited capacity.
 Entry to the Chapel will be managed by free, timed-tickets.
-More information on timed-tickets will be announced in the coming weeks.
+More information on timed-tickets will be announced shortly.

 All staff members and volunteers are undergoing training to implement and manage our health and safety guidelines and practices.
 Staff and volunteers will be required to wear personal protective equipment including gloves and masks, provided by the Chapel for their safety and yours.